Mediation costs

 • An experienced mediator to manage your discussions to make sure they are focused, helpful and productive.

-• Your court application signed (where required) free of charge if you have tried mediation but still need to go to court.
+• Your court application signed (where required) if you have tried mediation but still decide to go to court

-• A verbal report from your Child inclusive mediator on any needs or information your child has asked us to share with you.
+• A verbal report from your specialist Child Inclusive Mediator on any needs or information your child has asked us to share with you at your next mediation session.

 Help with your Mediation Costs